 Should You Buy Used?

-Depending on the make and age of the vehicle, buying used is probably cheaper.
+Buying a used one is probably cheaper, depending on the make and age of the vehicle.
 Buy from a reputable seller.

 If possible, have a trusted Filipino friend accompany you and help you find the right vehicle.
 You do not want to buy a lemon and find yourself stranded somewhere.